 Often, couples separate feeling they have made the right decisions, only to discover their feelings have re emerged when seeing their partners with someone new.

 It is therefore important to think over if you really want a separation rather than brooding over how to ask for a separation.

 6. Are you going to continue being intimate with one another?

 Just because you can’t communicate emotionally doesn’t mean you don’t still connect physically.
-Are you comfortable maintaining an intimate relationship even though your relationship is over with or if you are in a trial separation?
+Are you separating from a spouse but yet comfortable maintaining an intimate relationship even though your relationship is over with or if you are in a trial separation?

-Keep in mind that is it unhealthy and confusing to both parties to continue sharing a physical bond with someone who you can no longer be with – especially if your husband doesn’t agree with the separation.
+Keep in mind that it is unhealthy and confusing to both parties to continue sharing a physical bond with someone who you can no longer be with – especially if you are separating from the husband, and he doesn’t agree with the arrangement.

 7. How will you split finances during your separation?

 So long as you are still legally married, any large purchases made by either party will be considered marital debt.
 This calls several questions to mind when you are thinking of how to ask for a separation.